 “With each risk coming by, hedge aggressively with some and conservative with others.
 If you get burnt on the risky trades, you’ll still have your safe-harbors keeping you afloat”

-Husband might not mind missing camping trip with his friends knowing that it will make the wife happy.
-Conversely, wife might not mind being fine with husband’s camping trip, as she knows he will come back replenished and focus more on the family.
-Such minor trade-offs ensure that both husband and wife feels appreciated for who they are as people.
-And an economists might be ready to do this.
+The husband might not mind missing a camping trip with his friends knowing that it will make the wife happy.
+Conversely, the wife might not mind being fine with her husband’s camping trip, as she knows he will come back replenished and focus more on the family.
+Such minor trade-offs ensure that both husband and wife feel appreciated for who they are as people.
+And economists might be ready to do this.

 No offense guys, the purpose is not to state that dating is a one-time transaction or that humans are commodities.
-In real life, a consumer-to-good match in the market is not a metaphor to human-to-human matches.
+In real life, a consumer-to-good match in the market is not a metaphor for human-to-human matches.
 Nor is this an attempt to glorify economists.
-A profession does not automatically means homogeneity.
-This was just an attempt to pull out some basic human behavior being similar to economics principles.
+A profession does not automatically mean homogeneity.
+This was just an attempt to pull out some basic human behavior being similar to economic principles.

 Ref: The Romantic Economist by William Nicolson.
 In this book, he sets out to apply the rules of economics to his shaky love life